Cancer Doesn’t Wait and Neither Should You

 Many People Missed Screenings

 About 41% of U.S. adults delayed or avoided medical care during the pandemic.
-With regard to cancer screenings, testing for breast, colorectal, and cervical cancer dropped more than 80% during the pandemic.
-Screening numbers have improved, but many people are still overdue.
+Testing for breast, colorectal, and cervical cancers dropped more than 80% during the pandemic.
 Because of these missed screenings, many cancers will be found at a later stage, when they are harder to treat.
-Experts predict that 10,000 more people will die from breast and colorectal cancer alone due to screening delays.
+Experts predict that 10,000 more people will die from breast and colorectal cancer due to screening delays.

 Please stay on track with your treatments or schedule your cancer screenings today.
 It may not be fun, but the payoff is worth it!